-Our School's results for NAPLAN are uploaded to the MySchool website for viewing and a hard copy is sent to the school and to parents indicating the performance of each student, as well as the overall cohort.
+Our School's results for NAPLAN are uploaded to the My School website for viewing and a hard copy is sent to the school and to parents indicating the performance of each student, as well as the overall cohort's performance.
+Trends in NAPLAN results are useful for deriving curriculum focuses and directions in addressing changing school needs.
+These are done through the developmental evolutionary evaluation of programs each term by all teachers and initiatives are undertaken in order to address needs of specific cohorts.